 Arts Organisations

-Welcome to our area targeted at arts organisations.
-We hope you have arrived on this page because you or your organisation are passionate about working the children and young people.
+Welcome to our online area for arts organisations.
+We hope you have arrived on this page because you or your organisation are passionate about working with children and young people.

-Look at the case studies on this site for some examples of how arts providers are working with schools to deliver fantastic creative and learning opportunities.
+Look at the case studies on this site for some examples of how other arts organisations are working with schools to deliver fantastic creative and performing arts opportunities.

 Consider registering with Connecting with Culture – add your organisation’s details to the Connecting with Culture database, managed by Artswork.
 This online database will enable schools to become aware of your work.